-Shared Hosting Risks: Why High-Traffic Sites Need Better Hosting
+Shared Hosting Risks: Why High-Traffic Websites Need a Better Solution

 Disclosure: We’re reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no extra cost to you.
 For more information, see our Disclosure page.
 Thanks.

-Shared Hosting Risks: Why High-Traffic Sites Need Better Hosting
+Shared Hosting Risks: Why High-Traffic Websites Need a Better Solution

 Many website owners start with shared hosting because of its affordability and convenience.
 Shared hosting is an excellent option for small websites, blogs, or personal sites that don’t anticipate heavy traffic.
 However, for high-traffic websites or those expecting viral growth, shared hosting quickly becomes inadequate.
 Shared hosting plans work by storing multiple websites on the same server, sharing the server’s resources, which can lead to slower performance and frequent downtime, especially when traffic surges.